Sikhism: Birth of Guru Gobind Singh - 20 January 2021

 At Hanuman Jayanti, Hindus celebrate the birth of the god Hanuman.
 It falls in the month of Chaitra in the Hindu calendar.

-Hanuman is portrayed as half man-half monkey and is a key figure in the Hindu epic the Ramayana.
+Hanuman is portrayed as a monkey and is a key figure in the Hindu epic the Ramayana.
 He's an ardent devotee of Lord Rama and revered for his dedication to him.
-As he’s believed to have been born at sunrise, celebrations in his honour begin early
+As he’s believed to have been born at sunrise, celebrations in his honour begin early in the morning.

 In Bradford and around the world, the Sikh community commemorate the birth of Khalsa by an uninterrupted reading of the Guru Granth Sahib (Akhand Path) lasting forty eight hours.
 This reading is completed on the day of the festival.
 The Guru Granth Sahib